tombloor/alitebyte/_drafts/django-vue-do.md

         fields = ['id', 'username', 'lists']
 {% endhighlight %}

-Take a look at the [documentation](https://www.django-rest-framework.org/api-guide/serializers/) for more detail on how these serializers work, but broadly speaking our serializers are as follows:
+Take a look at the [documentation](https://www.django-rest-framework.org/api-guide/serializers/){:target="_blank"} for more detail on how these serializers work, but broadly speaking our serializers are as follows:

 - `ToDoItemSerializer` - returns a full representation of a single item.
 - `ToDoListSerializer` - returns a full representation of a list, including all it's items.
 - `ToDoListSummarySerializer` - returns a slim representation of a list without any information about the items within (we'll need this when we introduce a simple permissions system)
-- `UserSerializer` - returns relevant fields from the built in `Django` user object.
+- `UserSerializer` - returns relevant fields from the built in `Django` user object, along with the summary of all their lists.

 I'm using `HyperlinkedModelSerializers` because rather than returning an id to reference each object, they return a url.
 This means that we don't have to worry about reconstructing the url in out client-side code every time we want to query our api.

 Now having all these models and serializers is great, but we can't actually do anything with our api yet.
-For that we need to define some views referencing our serializers, which will can then map to urls.
-We're going to use another shortcutty part of the `rest framework` called [viewsets](https://www.django-rest-framework.org/api-guide/viewsets/).
-These are essentially a collection of views bundled up together, and implements common `CRUD` functionality to save us having to write them all out manually.
+For that we need to define some views to use them, which we can then map to urls.
+We're going to use another shortcutty part of the `rest framework` called [viewsets](https://www.django-rest-framework.org/api-guide/viewsets/){:target="_blank"}.
+These are essentially a collection of views bundled up together, and will implement common `CRUD` functionality to save us having to write them all out manually.

 {% include posts/highlight-file.html name='/django_vue_doo/api/views.py' %}
 {% highlight python linenos %}